tsynode/mcp-workshop/lab01-hello-claude/README.md

 - `Dockerfile` - Docker configuration for containerization
 - `test-mcp.sh` - Comprehensive test script
 - `claude_desktop_config.json` - Configuration template for Claude Desktop integration

+## What's Next?

+This lab introduced the fundamentals of MCP.
+In upcoming labs, you'll learn:

+- **Lab 2**: Build multiple MCP servers that work together (product catalog + order management)
+- **Lab 3**: Deploy MCP servers to the cloud (AWS)
+- **Lab 4**: Connect MCP servers to production AI services (Amazon Bedrock)

+**Key Insight**: The pattern you learned here is universal.
+Any AI service that supports MCP can connect to any MCP server, making your tools truly portable across different AI platforms.

 ## Resources